 Clearly, many of the current criticisms of hatchery practices stem from philosophical shifts and unclear management objectives.
 The Scientific Group recognizes this, but also makes the distinction between traditional/mitigation uses of hatcheries and the uses proposed for bull trout recovery.
-While many of the traditional uses of hatcheries have been discussed, they have been rejected as recovery strategies.
-These traditional uses were rejected primarily because they don't address the causes of decline and carry many of the risks discussed above, potentially exacerbating the decline.
+While many of the traditional uses of hatcheries have been discussed, they have been rejected by the Scientific Group as recovery strategies for bull trout.
+These traditional uses were rejected primarily because they do not address the causes of decline and carry many of the risks discussed above, potentially exacerbating the decline.
 The hatchery strategies that the Scientific Group has embraced fit the concept of "conservation hatcheries" as discussed by Rinne et al. (1986).
 The main objective here is to protect and recover wild stocks and ultimately establish viable, reproducing populations.